 Expats moving to the sprawling, crowded and extremely cosmopolitan city of São Paulo may initially find settling in a challenge.
 At first, the sheer enormity and seeming chaos can be overwhelming.
 However, most expats find that the city's diversity of ethnicities and cultures helps to ease their transition into life in Brazil.

 As an important commercial and industrial centre, the city is home to almost every major Brazilian industry.
 Job opportunities in São Paulo have attracted immigrants and expats from all around the globe.
-The city, therefore, boasts a significant number of minority groups.
+The city, therefore, has a distinct international feel to it.
 Japanese, Arab, European and American immigrants have all added their unique flavours to the cultural melting pot in this Brazilian city and have contributed to the welcoming environment that it offers expats.

 Expats living in São Paulo will be perfectly situated to enjoy the best that life in Brazil has to offer.
 Just outside the city lie mountains and rainforests that are perfect for hiking and weekend getaways, while the magnificent beaches and picturesque seaside towns of the coast are only a few hours’ drive away.
 The city also boasts an excellent nightlife scene, with restaurants, clubs and bars dotting its streets and plenty of recreational and social activities to choose from.